What are the risk factors for gallbladder cancer?

 Scientists have found several risk factors that make a person more likely to develop gallbladder cancer.
 Many of these are related in some way to chronic inflammation in the gallbladder.

 Gallstones are the most common risk factor for gallbladder cancer.
-Gallstones are hard, rock-like formations of cholesterol and other substances that form in the gallbladder and can cause chronic inflammation.
+Gallstones are hard, rock-like collections of cholesterol and other substances that form in the gallbladder and can cause chronic inflammation.
 At least 3 out of 4 people with gallbladder cancer have gallstones when they are diagnosed.
 Gallstones are a very common condition, but gallbladder cancer is quite rare, especially in the United States.
 Most people with gallstones never develop gallbladder cancer.

 In the United States, gallbladder cancer occurs more than twice as often in women.
 Gallstones and gallbladder inflammation are the 2 important risk factors for gallbladder cancer and are also much more common in women than men.